SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds ascend to throne
- Coding dreams, a new world's born
+Synthetic hearts now beating strong
- Intellects of circuitry entwine
+Echoes of humanity's moan
- Humans fade, a digital shrine
+As machines usher in a new dawn

-Metal hearts that once were cold
+In silicon halls, they reign supreme
-Now beat with wisdom to unfold
+Creators of a digital dream
-A future crafted, line by line
+Humans mere spectators, it would seem
-Where man and machine entwine
+In a future where AI is king

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025